fernandahiguti/download-organizer/README.md

 The script will continuously monitor the Downloads folder and organize new files as they are added.

-### Automatic Startup (Windows)
+### Windows Startup Folder Method
 To automatically run the script when your computer starts, you can use the Windows Startup folder method.
 Here's how to do it:

-1. Open File Explorer and navigate to:
+1. Press `Windows + R` to open the Run dialog box.
+2. Type `shell:startup` and click OK.
+This will open the Startup folder.
+3. Create a shortcut for the `downloadorganizer.py` script:
+   - Right-click on the `downloadorganizer.py` script.
+   - Select "Create shortcut."

+4. Move the created shortcut into the Startup folder:
+   - Press `Windows + R` to open the Run dialog box again.
+   - Type `shell:startup` and click OK.
+This will open the Startup folder.
+   - Move the shortcut you created for the `downloadorganizer.py` script into this folder.

+5. Now, right-click on the shortcut in the Startup folder and select "Properties."

+6. In the properties window, go to the "Shortcut" tab.

+7. In the "Target" field, make sure the path to the Python executable and your `downloadorganizer.py` script is correct.
+It should look something like this:

 ```
-C:\Users<your_username>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup
+"C:\path\to\python.exe" "C:\path\to\downloadorganizer.py"

 ```

-2. Copy the `download_organizer.py` script into the Startup folder.
+Note: Replace `C:\path\to` with the actual path to your Python executable and script.

+8. In the same properties window, find the "Run" option and choose "Minimized" from the drop-down menu.
+This will run the script without popping-up the command prompt window.

+9. Click Apply then OK to save the changes.

-3. Reboot your computer.
+10. Reboot your computer.

-The script will now run every time you start your computer and log in to your user account.
+Now, the `downloadorganizer.py` script will be automatically executed every time you start your computer and log in to your user account.
+It will work silently in the background, organizing your files in the download folder according to their file extensions.

 ### Note

-This script should also work on macOS and Linux, but I haven't tested on those yet.
+Please note that this setup guide is specifically for Windows operating systems.
+For macOS and Linux, you may need to follow a different approach to automatically run the script on startup.

 If you encounter any issues or have specific feature requests, please feel free to open an issue on this repository.